image3.png

 Global Developmental Delay (GDD) is a term used to describe a child who is significantly behind in their overall development compared to typically developing children of the same age.
 This can include delays in physical, cognitive, language, and social-emotional development.

 The causes of GDD can vary and can be due to a combination of genetic, environmental, and medical factors.
-Some common causes of GDD include genetic conditions such as Down syndrome, brain damage, exposure to toxins, and severe malnutrition.
+Some common causes GDD include genetic conditions such as Down syndrome, brain damage, exposure to toxins, and severe malnutrition.

-Speech delay is a common symptom in Global Developmental Delay (GDD), a condition in which an individual experiences a significant lag in multiple areas of development, including speech and language, motor skills, and cognitive abilities.
-Speech and language development are critical components of overall development in children and are especially important for those with GDD.
-Here are some reasons why speech and language development is crucial for children with GDD:
+Speech delay is a common symptom in Global Developmental Delay a condition in which an individual experiences a significant lag in multiple areas of development, including speech and language, motor skills, and cognitive abilities.

 • Communication: Speech and language are key forms of communication and are essential for children to express their needs, thoughts, and feelings.